sferlix/frankAllSkyCam/README.md

 ip_address = <ip_address_of_the_SQM_LE>port = 10001
 write_log = y

 in case you publish the allskycam and startrail images and timelapses videos in a remote website, you can do it by using an FTP transfer.
-If this is the case, configure the parameters as explained below.To edit the config.txt, you could use the nano editor: nano config.txt
+If this is the case, configure the parameters as explained below.

 parameters to configureFTP_server = <your_ftpserver.com>
 FTP_login = <youruser>
 FTP_pass = <yourpass>
-FTP_uploadFolder =<your upload dir>FTP_filenameAllSkyImgJPG = allskycam
+FTP_uploadFolder =<your upload dir>
+FTP_filenameAllSkyImgJPG = allskycam
 FTP_fileNameStarTrailJPG = /startrails/starTrail.jpg
+FTP_fileNameTimelapseMP4 = /videos/frankAllSkycam

 allskycam_night.mp4 will be generated if nightTL = True allskycam_24h.mp4 will be generated if fullTL = True

-FTP_fileNameTimelapseMP4 = /videos/frankAllSkycam

-if you do not want to use a remote website just do this: isFTP=False
+if you do not want to use a remote FTP just set this way: isFTP=False

  # 5. Test to check if it works: